 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

 Making antidepressants work for you

 - Be patient.
-Once you and your doctor have selected an antidepressant, it may take six or more weeks for it to be fully effective.
-With some medications, you can take the full dosage immediately.
+Once you and your health care provider have selected an antidepressant, you may start to see improvement in a few weeks, but it may take six or more weeks for it to be fully effective.
+With some antidepressants, you can take the full dose immediately.
 With others, you may need to gradually increase your dose.
-Talk to your doctor or therapist about coping with depression symptoms as you wait for medications to take effect.
+Talk to your provider or therapist about coping with depression symptoms as you wait for the antidepressant to take effect.

-- If it doesn't work, try something else.
-If you have bothersome side effects or no significant improvement in your symptoms after six weeks, talk to your doctor about changing the dose, trying a different antidepressant (switching), or adding a second antidepressant or another medication (augmentation).
-A medication combination may work better for you than a single antidepressant.
+- Explore options if it doesn't work well.
+If you have bothersome side effects or no significant improvement in your symptoms after several weeks, talk to your health care provider about changing the dose, trying a different antidepressant, or adding a second antidepressant or another medicine.
+A medicine combination may work better for you than a single antidepressant.

-- Don't stop taking an antidepressant without talking to your doctor first.
+- Don't stop taking an antidepressant without talking to your health care provider first.
 Some antidepressants can cause significant withdrawal-like symptoms unless you slowly taper off your dose.
-Quitting suddenly may cause a sudden worsening of depression.
+Quitting suddenly may cause a worsening of depression.

-- Avoid alcohol and illegal drugs.
-It may seem like alcohol or drugs lessen depression symptoms, but in the long run they generally worsen symptoms and make depression harder to treat.
-Talk with your doctor or therapist if you need help with alcohol or substance abuse.
+- Avoid alcohol and recreational drugs.
+It may seem as if alcohol or drugs lessen depression symptoms, but in the long run they generally worsen symptoms and make depression harder to treat.
+Talk with your health care provider or therapist if you need help with alcohol or drug problems.